smitchell/batch-demo/README.md

 # Spring Boot/JPA/Batch Demo
 ### Purpose
-This project was created as my test harness modeling work projects that use Spring Boot, Cloud, JPA, and Batch.
+This project was created as my test harness modeling work projects that use Spring Boot, JPA, and Batch.

 The premise, slightly contrived, is that a company has Loan records that need to be captured at the end of each business day.
 There is a JPA Reader to fetch Loan records, a Processor that